-It is the student's responsibility to notify the Dean of Students Office, LH-A110 or 203-332-5184 and instructors of any chronic medical problem which may require accommodations or adjustments.
-Such accommodations and adjustments will be considered when appropriate.
+It is the student's responsibility to notify the Dean of Students Office, LH-A110 or 203-332-5184 and instructors of any chronic medical problem which may require accommodations and/or adjustments.
+Provision for Medical/Administrative withdrawals can only be made if supported with medical documentations that are substantiated.